tenimathew/oracle/docs/oracle-admin/basics.md

 - Contains persistent schema object.
 Data persist beyond the duration of a session or transaction.
 - Objects in permanent tablespaces are stored in data files.

+#### Small-file Tablespace

+- Default type of tablespace in Oracle database.
+Can have multiple data files.
+Maximum of 1022 data files are allowed.

+#### Big-file Tablespace

+- Suited for storing large amount of data.
+Allows maximum 1 data file

 ### Temporary Tablespace

 - Temporary tablespaces are used for special operations, particularly for sorting data results on disk and for hash joins in SQL.